Duong Van Thanh, EdD, Academic Director

 Dr. Le Thanh Sang is currently associate professor and vice director of the Southern Institute of Sustainable Development at the Vietnam Academy of Social Sciences.
 He is a member of the advisory committee for the council’s Vietnam population health study of the Social Sciences Research Council of America.

 His research interests are in demography, social inequality, gender, and environment impacts.
-Specifically, Dr. Sang has focused on urbanization, migration, social structures, and policies and their effects on inequality in occupational status, income, and accessibility to education and healthcare in rural and urban areas.
-Since 2008, Dr. Sang has been interested in studying climate change and sustainable development.
+Specifically, Dr. Le has focused on urbanization, migration, social structures, and policies and their effects on inequality in occupational status, income, and accessibility to education and healthcare in rural and urban areas.
+Since 2008, Dr. Le has been interested in studying climate change and sustainable development.

 Duong Van Ni, PhD, Lecturer at Can Tho University

-Dr. Ni has rich teaching and research supervision experience including in the areas of rural development and natural resources conservation.
+Dr. Duong has rich teaching and research supervision experience including in the areas of rural development and natural resources conservation.

 Le Dinh Bich, Lecturer at Can Tho University